gosquadron/squadron/docs/userguide.rst

 Daemon
 ^^^^^^

     - polltime - frequency in seconds that we check the git repo for changes

 Squadron
 ^^^^^^^^
+    - basedir - the location of the squadron config directory.
+Can be overridden with -i.
     - keydir - where we store any ssh keys
     - nodename - name you want for the node, used to determine which node config applies to this machine
     - statedir - directory to keep previous state of squadron
     - send_status - whether or not to send node status to remote server defined in [status] section

 Status
 ^^^^^^